-Rats have plagued humans throughout the world millennia.
-They can contaminate air and food, destroy property, carry bubonic plagues, and act as hosts to insects that transmit diseases.
+Rats have plagued humans throughout the millennia and throughout the world.
+They can contaminate air and food, destroy property, and act as hosts to insects that transmit horrid diseases.
 I don’t know why Disney insists on trying to turn them into cute and lovable characters.
 The two main species of rat that are bothersome to homeowners in the United States are roof rats (a.k.a. black rats), which are found mainly in coastal areas, and Norway rats, which are found throughout the country (and on pretty much every continent except Antarctica).
 Roof rats are often found in attics and eat things like fruits and vegetables, while Norway rats are generally found on ground levels and prefer meats and fish.
 Rats can eat through almost any material when they’re determined to get somewhere, and an opening the size of a quarter is all they need to squeeze themselves into your home.
 Getting rid of rats isn’t a fun task, but a small rat problem shouldn’t be too hard to take care of if you follow these steps for prevention and extermination.

 From left to right: Norway Rat, Black Rat, Mafia Rat, and a Lab Rat.